LaurentVeyssier/Unsupervised-Text-Summarizer-using-Extractive-method/README.md

 ## How to use
 - download and run the notebook
 - place your text files into the same folder
-- text files showuld be continuous (no back space).
+- text files must be continuous (no back space).